Renato Rosaldo: Career

-Research
+Published work

-Rosaldo's published anthropological works include: Ilongot Headhunting, 1883–1974: A Study in Society and History (1980); Culture and Truth: The Remaking of Social Analysis(1989); The Inca and Aztec States, 1400–1800: Anthropology and History (1982); Anthropology/Creativity (1993) and The Anthropology of Globalization (2001).
+Rosaldo's published anthropological works include: Ilongot Headhunting, 1883–1974: A Study in Society and History (1980); Culture and Truth: The Remaking of Social Analysis (1989); The Inca and Aztec States, 1400–1800: Anthropology and History (co-edited with George Allen Collier, 1982); Anthropology/Creativity (co-edited with Smadar Lavie and Kirin Narayan, 1993); and The Anthropology of Globalization: A Reader (co-edited with Jonathan Xavier Inda, 2002).

-Rosaldo conducted research on cultural citizenship in San Jose, California, from 1989 to 1998, and he contributed the introduction and an article to Latino Cultural Citizenship: Claiming Identity, Space, and Rights (1997).
-He is also a poet and has published four volumes of poetry, most recently The Chasers (2019).
+Rosaldo conducted research on cultural citizenship in San Jose, California, from 1989 to 1996, and he contributed two chapters (one co-written with William V. Flores) to Latino Cultural Citizenship: Claiming Identity, Space, and Rights (1997).

-He has also published five volumes of poetry.
-The first, Prayer to Spider Woman/Rezo a la mujer araña (2003) in Spanish and English, won an American Book Award of the Before Columbus Foundation.
-The second, Diego Luna's Insider Tips (2012) won the Many Mountains Moving book manuscript contest for 2009.
-The Day of Shelly's Death appeared in 2014, and The Chasers in 2019.
-His fifth and most recent work is titled "Into the World Outspread: Notes from A Walker" and was published in 2022.

-Rosaldo's poetry has also appeared in Bilingual Review, Many Mountains Moving, Prairie Schooner, Puerto del Sol, Texas Observer.
-He has coined the term antropoeta to describe his movement between anthropology and poetry.
+He was also a poet and published five volumes of poetry, including The Day of Shelly’s Death (2014), The Chasers (2019), and Into the World Outspread: Notes from a Walker (2022).
+The first, Prayer to Spider Woman/Rezo a la mujer araña (2003) in Spanish and English, won an American Book Award from the Before Columbus Foundation.
+The second, Diego Luna's Insider Tips (2012), won the Many Mountains Moving Press Poetry Book Prize for 2009.
+Rosaldo's poetry has also appeared in Bilingual Review, Many Mountains Moving, Prairie Schooner, Puerto del Sol, and The Texas Observer.
+He coined the term antropoeta to describe his movement between anthropology and poetry.

+Personal life and death

+Rosaldo was married to anthropologist Michelle Zimbalist Rosaldo until her death in 1981.
+He was then in 1983 married to Mary Louise Pratt, a scholar of language and literature.
+He had three children, and three grandchildren.

+Rosaldo died in Manhattan, New York, on 26 May 2026, at the age of 85, from complications of a stroke.